mapninja/Scouts_PDFMAP_Android/README.md

 1. Simply click on the "View Folder" link in the email and you will be presented with the __DropBox Signup page__ (Unless you already HAVE a DropBox account and are signed in, in which case you will be taken to the TMPScouts Folder and can ignore the remainder of this section).

-2. Fill in your information and click on the "Create Account" Button.
+2. Fill in your information and click on the "__Create Account__" Button.

-2. This folder will be the location from which you obtain basemaps and to which you export your collected data.
-Once you sign up for Dropbox you should be able to accept the invite to the shared folder.
+3. If you created your account successfully, you should see a __Welcome Page__".
+Find the "__Dropbox Website__" link and click on it to access the shared folder.

+4. You should see the TMRScouts Folder contents at this point and, if so, you have successfully set up your Dropbox account.

+**NOTE that it is not necessary for you to download the Dropbox Desktop application offered to you on the Welcome Screen, mentioned above.
+Instead, you will need the Mobile App for your device.**

 ###Install the DropBox App on Your Phone